aaronstevenwhite/arcweight/docs/core-concepts/algorithms.md

 # Algorithms

-The algorithmic foundations of weighted finite state transducers represent a sophisticated synthesis of classical automata theory, semiring algebra, and computational optimization.
-This chapter provides a comprehensive treatment of the core algorithms that enable efficient manipulation of WFSTs, from fundamental rational operations to advanced optimization procedures.
+The algorithmic foundations of weighted finite state transducers combine classical automata theory, semiring algebra, and computational optimization.
+This chapter presents core algorithms for efficient manipulation of WFSTs, covering fundamental rational operations and optimization procedures.

-## Rational Operations: Foundation of Complex Transducers
+## Rational Operations

-Rational operations form the cornerstone of finite state transducer algebra, providing the fundamental mechanisms by which complex linguistic and computational systems are constructed from simpler components.
-These operations—union, concatenation, Kleene closure, and composition—correspond directly to the mathematical operations that define rational relations, establishing both the theoretical foundation and practical toolkit for FST-based applications.
+Rational operations form the foundation of finite state transducer algebra, providing mechanisms for constructing complex systems from simpler components.
+These operations—union, concatenation, Kleene closure, and composition—correspond to the mathematical operations that define rational relations.

 ### Mathematical Foundations

-The power of rational operations stems from their closure properties.
+Rational operations preserve closure properties.
 The class of rational relations is closed under all rational operations, meaning that any combination of rational operations applied to rational relations yields another rational relation.
 This closure property ensures that complex systems built through composition remain computationally tractable.

-**Fundamental Theorem of Rational Operations**: If \\(R_1, R_2 \subseteq \Sigma^* \times \Delta^*\\) are rational relations, then:
+**Closure Properties**: If \\(R_1, R_2 \subseteq \Sigma^* \times \Delta^*\\) are rational relations, then:
 - \\(R_1 \cup R_2\\) (union) is rational
 - \\(R_1 \circ R_2\\) (composition) is rational
 - \\(R_1 \cdot R_2\\) (concatenation) is rational